michaelybecker/LightRun/README.md

 # LightRun
+A Small World
-An audioreactive exploration of Unity 2019's HDRP&amp;VFX Graph
+(also, an audioreactive exploration of Unity 2019's HDRP&amp;VFX Graph)

 ![](LightRunShort.gif)